apache/shardingsphere-elasticjob/elasticjob-distribution/elasticjob-lite-distribution/src/main/release-docs/README.txt

 Welcome to Apache ShardingSphere-ElasticJob
 ===============================================================================

-ElasticJob is a distributed scheduling solution consisting of two separate projects, ElasticJob-Lite and ElasticJob-Cloud.
+ElasticJob is a distributed scheduling solution.

 Through the functions of flexible scheduling, resource management and job management, it creates a distributed scheduling solution suitable for Internet scenarios,